mvds314/regspline/README.md

 The module contains two splines:

-* A linear spline represented by Hinge functions: $h_i(x)$ = max(x-k_i,0)`, where $k_i$ are the knots.
+* A linear spline represented by Hinge functions: $h_i(x) = \max(x-k_i,0)$, where $k_i$ are the knots.
 * A natural cubic spline.

 All splines can be written in terms of a linear combination of basis functions.
 Many splines representations don't have a one-to-one relation with the knots.
-For exmaple, linear B-splines, have basis spiked basis functions: they zero up to  $k_{i-1}$, increase linearly up to $k_i$, and then decrease linearly back to zero up to $k_{i+1}$.
+For example, linear B-splines, have basis spiked basis functions: they zero up to  $k_{i-1}$, increase linearly up to $k_i$, and then decrease linearly back to zero up to $k_{i+1}$.
 This makes it hard to prune knots in regression, as removing one knots, changes several basis functions at the same time.

 The splines chosen: